-Have you been advised of any major work planned on the building/development?
+Have you been advised of any significant work planned on the building/development?

-Have any major works been carried out in your period of ownership?
+Have any important works been carried out in your period of ownership?

 Do you own a share of freehold?
 If so, how many shareholders are there?
 If not, who owns the freehold?

 Who deals with the management of your building?

 Is the building insurance per block or individual property?

 Your solicitor will request all the necessary information via various forms they will ask you to complete.
 Still, by gathering all the documents connected with the property, such as your lease and copies of the annual service charge accounts, you'll be able to complete these more speedily and more efficiently.

 If you have a property for sale in central London, call Circa London on 020 3137 7877 for advice.